zhongqi1112/Conway-Game-of-Life/README.md

 - Copy and paste all files in `debug` folder to your `debug` folder.
 - Run and enjoy the game.

-> Thanks for looking at my project, if you have any questions, feel free to visit my website: [zhongqi1112.me](http://zhongqi1112.me/)
+> Thanks for looking at my project, if you have any question, feel free to visit my website: [zhongqi1112.me](http://zhongqi1112.me/)